 Registration with your provincial CPA body

 The first step is to register with your provincial CPA body as a student and create a profile.
 You’ll then have to pay for a transcript assessment and submit your CPA PEP application.
 You can also find more information on the CPA certification process and a list of provincial CPA bodies on the CPA Canada website.
-Most provinces allow you to start the transcript assessment and PEP enrollment process before arriving in Canada.
+Most provinces allow you to start the transcript assessment and PEP enrolment process before arriving in Canada.

 You must submit your academic and professional credentials (if any) to the CPA body in the province or territory where you intend to settle and practice.
 Each provincial CPA body specifies how you can submit your documents.